 \textbf{Data Collection} We recruited participants to interact with autonomous agents in both tasks.
-Before human participants observed the agents executing a task, they were informed that their financial compensation for the study will be proportional to the agent's earnings.
+Before human participants observed the agents executing a task, they were informed that their financial compensation for the study would be proportional to the agent's earnings.
 The payment structure creates a direct mapping between the ground-truth reward label and its financial value to the human subject, intending to align human interests with the task and therefore connecting their reactions to task statistics.
 To minimize explicit feedback (i.e., intended to influence the agent), participants were told that their ``reactions are being recorded for research purposes'', and nothing more was said regarding our intended usage of their reactions.
-This experimental setup contrasts with prior related work~\cite{li2020facial,veeriah2016face,arakawa2018dqn}, in which human participants were explicitly asked to teach with their facial expressions, and aligns with a key motivation for the \textsc{lihf} problem, which is to leverage data that is already being generated in existing human-agent interactions.
+This experimental setup contrasts with prior related work~\cite{li2020facial,arakawa2018dqn,veeriah2016face}, in which human participants were explicitly asked to teach with their facial expressions, and aligns with a key motivation for the \textsc{lihf} problem, which is to leverage data that is already being generated in existing human-agent interactions.
 17 human participants observed 3 episodes of \textit{Robotaxi}, and 14 of the participants observed 7 episodes of the robotic task.
-Experiments occurred in an isolated room and videos are recorded as the human participants watch the agents execute suboptimal behavior trajectories that were predefined.
+Experiments occurred in an isolated room and videos were recorded as the human participants watched the agents execute suboptimal behavior trajectories that were predefined.
 All data collection was conducted after obtaining the participant's consent and the participants were debriefed at the end of their sessions.
-See Appendix \ref{Data Collection Details} for details on the agents' policies and the data collection process.
+See Appx.\ref{Data Collection Details} for further details.